Cais/bns-inline-asides/readme.txt

 == Changelog ==
 = 0.7 =
 * Implement OOP style class coding
+* Internal documentation updates and improve code formating
+* Add Type: Footnote
+* Add Type: Nota Bene (can also use the more common shortform NB)

 = 0.6.2 =
 * confirmed compatible with WordPress 3.4